 About the Chancellor

 Dr. Karen Carey serves as Chancellor at the University of Alaska Southeast (UAS), located in Juneau, Alaska’s capital city.
 UAS is a regional university with campuses in Juneau, Ketchikan, and Sitka—coastal communities situated in Alaska’s magnificent Tongass National Forest.
-As Chancellor, Carey provides strategic leadership in fulfilling UAS’ mission, including budget development, academic planning and program assessments, student and enrollment services, administrative services, and community relations.
-Having previously served as Provost at UAS, Carey retains many of the duties of her position as UAS Provost, until a new one is appointed.
-With the help of Vice Provost Maren Haavig, Carey will continue to ensure that UAS academic programs meet regional and professional accreditation standards and fulfill the university’s mission and core themes.
+As Chancellor, Dr. Carey provides strategic leadership in fulfilling UAS’ mission, including budget development, academic planning and program assessments, student and enrollment services, administrative services, and community relations.

 Carey has served on national and international academic boards, including the National Association of School Psychologists, the International Association of School Psychologists, and served as Alaska’s representative on the Executive Committee of the Western Academic Leadership Forum, part of WICHE (Western Interstate Commission for Higher Education).
 She has served in many capacities over her career working to insure social justice for underrepresented groups in education settings.

-Karen has two grown step children with her husband Allan and four grandchildren along with three dogs and a cat.
-Karen and Allan love Southeast Alaska and wish they had moved here years ago.
-She enjoys attending the symphony, Perseverance Theatre, all of the great art activities in Juneau, and all of the fantastic outdoor activities.
+Karen has two grown step-children with her late husband Allan and four grandchildren.
+Karen loves Southeast Alaska, and enjoys attending the symphony, Perseverance Theatre, a variety of arts activities in Juneau, and the fantastic outdoors.